catamphetamine/webpack-isomorphic-tools/README.md

 **This is an advanced topic on Webpack internals**

 A "module" is a Webpack entity.
-When Webpack compiles your code it splits it into "chunks" (which is irrelevant to this explanation).
-Every time you `require()` a file (it could be anything: a javascript file, or a css style, or an image) a `module` entry is created.
-And the file from where you `require()`d this file is called a "reason" for this "module".
-Also each `module` has a `name` and a `source`, along with a list of `chunks` it's in and a bunch of other miscellaneous irrelevant properties.
+One of the main features of Webpack is code splitting.
+When Webpack builds your code it splits it into "chunks" - large portions of code which can be downloaded separately later on (if needed) therefore reducing the initial page load time for your website visitor.
+These big "chunks" aren't monolithic and in their turn are composed of "modules" which are: standard CommonJS javascript modules you `require()` every day, pictures, stylesheets, etc. Every time you `require()` something (it could be anything: an npm module, a javascript file, or a css style, or an image) a `module` entry is created by Webpack.
+And the file where this `require()` call originated is called a `reason` for this `require()`d `module`.
+Each `module` entry has a `name` and a `source` code, along with a list of `chunks` it's in and a bunch of other miscellaneous irrelevant properties.

-For example, here's the content of the `webpack-stats.json` file (which is generated along with `webpack-assets.json`) for a random "module".
+For example, here's a piece of an example `webpack-stats.json` file (which is generated along with `webpack-assets.json` in debug mode).
+Here you can see a random `module` entry created by Webpack.

 ```javascript
 {